Technical Details

 Major problems solved by the TermIt ontology regard textual annotations, occurrences of terms in the sources and user management.

-Current version of TermIt ontology is part of the TermIt deployment and can be accessed from GitHub.
+The current version of the TermIt ontology is part of the TermIt source code and can be found on GitHub.